-- Again, there are many options.
-You can of course also use a rather thing fleece which I have not listed (e.g. Montane Power Up Pull-On).
-So, some of the above like the Montane Flux Jacket may then actually be turned into a third layer.
+- Again, there are many options, including thinner fleeces than the above (e.g. Montane Allez Micro Hoodie).
+Some of the above like the Montane Flux Jacket may actually worn on top of underwear and a second layer and thus be turned into a third layer.

 - Breathability is still very important and you want something that transports moisture on to the next layer.
 Synthetic fills like Primaloft® are becoming more and more popular as they are warm, pack down well, are light, robust and easy to handle (there is no down that can clump) and no pilling of any surfaces.

 - Thin down jackets are an option for those who have an absolute focus on ligth weight.
 No synthetic fill can beat down on warmth to weight ratio.
 And now many down products feature treated down which can handle moisture a lot better.
 The Montane Featherlite Down Jacket is a great example.

 - If you like natural fibres, merino is an option, too.
 Woolpowers 400 and 600 g ranges are pretty amazing.
 Just pack size and weight are not as good.

 |Montane Spine Pants||291 g (size M)||€ 244.95|

 |Montane Minimus Jacket||